restic/restic/doc/REST_backend.md

 `index`, `config`. `{path}` is a path to the repository, so that multiple different repositories can be accessed.
 The default path is `/`.

+## POST {path}?create=true

+This request is used to initially create a new repository.
+The server responds with "200 OK" if the repository structure was created successfully, otherwise an error is returned.
+If the repo already exists, the HTTP error "409 Conflict" is returned.

 ## HEAD {path}/config

 Returns "200 OK" if the repository has a configuration,